Roll Your Own Ruby Type Checking: Part 1

 is a hook that is called with the arguments supplied to the method, but before the body of the method is executed.
 And after

-is a hook that is called with the value returned by the method.
+is a hook that is called after the body is executed, with its return value.

 If we consider that Ruby class declarations are executed from top to bottom, and existing methods can be called from within the class body, then we see that before